lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 Index numbers must correspond to only one function.
 To maintain the consistency of the library, an indexed function should not change its index numbers.

-Index numbers of functions using [human-readable leaf parameters](#human-readable-leaf-parameters) are asimilated to their standard equivalent functions with normalized parameters, and share the same index.
+Index numbers of functions that use [human-readable leaf parameters](#human-readable-leaf-parameters) are assimilated to their standard equivalent functions with normalized parameters, and share the same index.
 Thus, encoded genotypes remain identical, regardless of whether human-readable conversions have been used.

 ---------
 ## Encoded function index generation